Settle in for a festive celebration with your besties.

 Thanksgiving is all about reflecting on the good times with the ones you love most.
 This game is super sweet, but it can also be full of LOLs.

-random word generator as a suggestion, tell the first story that comes to mind when you think of your word.
+Using a random word generator as a suggestion, tell the first story that comes to mind when you think of your word.
 The goal is to get creative here.
 It could be a story about the time you all went on a cross-country road trip in college or stayed up all night prank phone calling your crushes at a middle school sleepover.
 The most creative story wins.

-Trivia Murder Party on JackBox.
+Trivia never gets old, and it can easily be played virtually.
+Either come up with your own questions or play a game like Trivia Murder Party on JackBox.
 This particular game involves playing a whole bunch of mini games inside one big one, so you won’t ever get bored.
 What will make this game Friendsgiving-themed and super sweet is that everyone can say something they're grateful for about the person who wins.

 Your kitchen will already be prepped for this virtual game.
 Share some of your favorite family recipes with your friends by doing a recipe swap.
 While someone tries to tackle a pumpkin pie, you could be making your very first green bean casserole.
 Turn it into a competition by voting on the most Pinterest-worthy presentation.

-Friends Characters" Friends has some of the greatest Thanksgiving episodes of any TV show.
+Friends has some of the greatest Thanksgiving episodes of any TV show.
 If it's a tradition to watch these episodes with your besties, now you can play a part.